-- Describe the nature of the pain (for example, stabbing, burning, gripping).
+- Ask the patient to describe the nature of the pain (for example, stabbing, burning, gripping).
 Note the body language and use of hands.

-- Are there aggravating or relieving factors?
-What is the effect of movement and deep inspiration?
+- Ask whether there are aggravating or relieving factors and what effect movement and deep inspiration have.

-- Is there any radiation of the pain?
+- Ask whether there is any radiation of the pain.

-- Are there any urinary symptoms?
-Does the urine look normal?
+- Establish whether there any urinary symptoms.
+Ask whether the urine looks normal.
 (Men notice their urine much more than women.)

-- Is there a history of pyrexia or even rigors?
+- Establish whether there is a history of pyrexia, or even rigors.

-- Has the patient had similar pain before?
+- Ask whether the patient has had similar pain before.

 - Always take a past medical, medication and brief family history.

 - Ask about risk factors for those causes in the differential diagnosis (see below) where appropriate.